SOP & Documentation Fundamentals

 SOP vs Work Instruction vs Process

-For highly detailed technical tasks, many organizations also create work instructions that support their SOPs with granular guidance.
+For highly detailed technical tasks, many organizations also create detailed task instructions that support their SOPs with granular guidance.

 How Glitter AI Helps with Business SOPs

 Glitter AI changes the game when it comes to creating and maintaining SOPs.
-Instead of spending hours writing documentation from scratch, teams just record their screen while doing the task.
+Instead of spending hours writing documentation from scratch, whether that is a finance workflow or a recurring equipment maintenance routine, teams just record their screen while doing the task.
 Glitter takes care of the rest, generating a polished SOP complete with screenshots, step descriptions, and clean formatting.
-Subject matter experts can document what they know in minutes, not days.
+If you want the fundamentals first, our explainer on what an SOP is and why it matters is a good starting point, and a free SOP generator lets subject matter experts document what they know in minutes, not days.
+The same workflow handles narrower procedures too, whether that is a communication SOP for internal messaging, a legal SOP for compliance work, or something as routine as a recurring meeting agenda.

 Keeping SOPs current becomes much easier too.
-When a process changes, you record the new version and you're done.
-Glitter's AI-powered tools can blur sensitive information, add helpful annotations, and translate SOPs into other languages.
-This approach to process documentation makes sharing standardized procedures across global teams stop being a headache.
+When a technical process changes, say the steps behind a DevOps workflow, you record the new version and you’re done.
+Glitter’s AI-powered tools can blur sensitive information, add helpful annotations, and translate SOPs into other languages, which is part of why it works so well as SOP software for small businesses.
+This approach to broader process documents makes sharing standardized procedures across global teams, including multi-warehouse logistics, stop being a headache.

 Frequently Asked Questions